-- Kindergarteners to have a screening sometime between ages 3 years to four months after their enrollment into Kindergarten - 9th graders to have a screening that is valid for up to one year prior to their enrollment into 9th grade and up to four months after their enrollment - Iowa's State Dental Screening forms need to have been signed by a dentist or dental hygienist and the form turned into the child's respective school by December 15th of the enrollment into Kindergarten or 9th grade year.
+- \ Kindergarteners to have a screening sometime between ages 3 years to four months after their enrollment into Kindergarten - \ 9th graders to have a screening that is valid for up to one year prior to their enrollment into 9th grade and up to four months after their enrollment - Iowa's State Dental Screening forms need to have been signed by a dentist or dental hygienist and the form turned into the child's respective school by December 15th of the enrollment into Kindergarten or 9th grade year.
 If the forms are not turned in, the Monticello School District will have a licensed dental hygienist from the I-SMILE program come in and do FREE dental screenings for that child.
 If the parent / guardian does not want their child screened, a letter expressing this must be turned into the child's school administrator by January 1st of that school year.
 The free dental screenings will be conducted during the second semester of the Kindergarten / 9th grade enrolling school year. - Hearing Screening: Grant Wood Area Education Agency (GWAEA) screens all students in Alternative Kindergarten (AK), kindergarten, and grades 1, 2, and 5.
 Students in the Early Learning Program with IEP's will be screened.
 Students in grades 3, 4, middle, and high school, who are new to the school, that don't have a documented normal hearing test, and some students with a history of known hearing loss will also be tested.
 Follow up testing may occur periodically if previous hearing test results were not within normal limits.
 Parent/guardians not wishing their child's hearing tested should notify the health office in writing at the beginning of the year.
-Parents/guardians with concerns about their child's hearing should contact the school nurse.
+Parents/guardians with concerns about their child's hearing should contact the school nurse or Grant Wood Area Education Agency to schedule a hearing test at any time, (319) 399-6700.